zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 <br><br>

 ```
-enableGitInfo = true
+enableGitInfo = false
 ```
 * Optional
-* If true, `lastmod` date will be git's last revision of the file, instead of the `lastmod` date specified in frontmatter
+* If set to true, `lastmod` date will be git's last revision of the file
+* If set to false, `lastmod` date will pull from front matter
 <br><br>

 ```